 - 2.1 All billing authorities can reduce or end the nationally set 50% council tax discount for second homes.
-The exception to this rule is that billing authorities cannot change the discount for second homes of people who are liable for council tax on dwellings provided by an employer, i.e., tied accommodation, as established under regulation 6 of the Council Tax (prescribed classes of dwellings) (England) Regulations 2003. - 2.2 It is for the billing authority to determine if changes on discounts apply to all or parts of its area.
-An area can be as small as one property (provided it can be defined geographically) and different discounts can apply in different parts of the area. - 2.3 Properties that are classed as Long-Term Empty (those that have not been occupied for a period of 24 months) can be charged a premium on their Council Tax, which is currently 100% of the charge. - 2.4 The Council also has powers under Section 13A of the Local Government Finance Act 1992 (as amended) to introduce discounts to particular taxpayers. - 2.5 Since April 2013 North Norfolk District Council (as a billing authority) has had additional powers to vary the levels of council tax discount offered in the district.
+The exception to this rule is that billing authorities cannot change the discount for second homes of people who are liable for council tax on dwellings provided by an employer, i.e., tied accommodation, as established under regulation 6 of the Council Tax (prescribed classes of dwellings) (England) Regulations 2003. - 2.2 It is for the billing authority to determine whether changes on discounts apply to all or parts of its area.
+An area can be as small as one property (provided it can be defined geographically) and different discounts can apply in different parts of the area. - 2.3 Properties that are classed as Second Homes (those that are unoccupied and unfurnished) can attract a premium on their Council Tax from 1 April 2025, which is currently 100% of the charge subject to premium exceptions shown in Appendix C. - 2.4 Properties that are classed as Long-Term Empty (those that have not been occupied for a period of 12 months) can attract a premium on their Council Tax, which is currently 100% of the charge. - 2.5 The Council also has powers under Section 13A of the Local Government Finance Act 1992 (as amended) to introduce discounts to particular taxpayers. - 2.6 Since April 2013 North Norfolk District Council (as a billing authority) has had additional powers to vary the levels of council tax discount offered in the District.
 Reductions in the discounts offered or increases in the premiums charged will generate additional revenue for both the District Council and major preceptors.

-3. Current Discounts and Premiums Proposed for 2024-25
+3. Current Discounts and Premiums Proposed for 2025-26